groundcover-com/caretta/README.md

 ```
 Note that if persistent storage was enabled in the installation, it may not be deleted automatically by this command.

-## Working with Cartta :turtle:
+## Working with Caretta :turtle:
-Caretta's helm chart ships an instance of Grafana with pre-defined dashboard using data published by Caretta.
+Caretta's helm chart ships an instance of Grafana with a predefined dashboard using data published by Caretta.
 This dashboard contains some examples to demonstrate the usage of Caretta's metrics.

 ### Using the provided Grafana instance
 To access Grafana, port-forward port `3000` from the Grafana pod in Caretta's namespace.